 Qilin, lion and dragon dance bring good omen, happiness and luckiness to Vietnamese people.
 However, Qilin dance is the most popular at Full Moon Festival.
 On the day, streets of the cities echo with the sound of drums and gongs played by the Qilin, lion and dragon teams, songs about the festival sung by children.

 9. Lantern parade or Rước đèn

-Lantern parade is a beautiful illustration of how the brilliance of individuals can illuminate a community at Mid-Aumtum Festival.
+The lantern parade is a beautiful illustration of how the brilliance of individuals can illuminate a community at Mid-Aumtum Festival.
 In the lantern parade, teams perform lion/qilin/dragon dance, others hold one or more big lanterns, traditionally Keo quan lanterns.
-Lots of people, most of which are children with lanterns on their hand, follow the dragon dance and big lanterns.
-They sing on the way and ask people on the way to participate the parade.
+Lots of people, most of whom are children with lanterns on their hands, follow the dragon dance and big lanterns.
+They sing on the way and ask people on the way to participate in the parade.
 The sounds of singing voices, drums, gongs overwhelm the streets.
 However, simply walking with lightning lanterns around the yard of a house or in alleys is also called rước đèn.

 10. Where to celebrate Vietnamese Mid-Autumn Festival like locals?